ngx-kit/store/README.md

-# Angular DStore (ng-dstore)
+# Angular Store

-Immutable store for Angular with fancy decorators.
+Immutable store for Angular 2+ with fancy decorators.

 ## Install